sham992198/OLA-Data-Analysis-SQL-PowerBi-Excel/README.md

 Learned how to handle missing values, duplicates, incorrect entries, and inconsistent formatting.

 Understood the importance of structured data before moving to analysis.
+## 🚀 Future Improvements
+### 1. Add Real-Time Data Integration

+Connect the dashboard to a live database or API to update trips, cancellations, and revenue automatically.

+Helps simulate real corporate dashboards used by companies like OLA/Uber.